nhmvienna/AutDeNovo/README.md

 # Automated de-novo assembly pipeline (AutDeNovo)

-The purpose of this repository is to provide a simple yet state-of-the-art de-novo assembly pipeline specifically tailored to short-read paired-end Illumina sequencing data of non-human museum samples.
-This pipeline is largely based on the workflow kindly provided by **Tilman Schell** from the [TBG Loewe](https://tbg.senckenberg.de/de/) of the Senkenberg Gesellschaft in Frankfurt.
+The purpose of this repository is to provide a simple yet state-of-the-art de-novo assembly pipeline of non-human museum samples based on either high-quality short-read Illumina sequencing data, PacBio long reads based on SMRTcell technology or Oxford Nanopore long-read sequencing data after high accuracry basecalling.
+The workflow allows to use each data type separately or us any combination of sequencing data.
+The Illumina-specifc steps of this pipeline are largely based on the workflow kindly provided by **Tilman Schell** from the [TBG Loewe](https://tbg.senckenberg.de/de/) of the Senkenberg Gesellschaft in Frankfurt.
 Note, that this pipeline is specifically tailored to our server infrastructure and can thus only be run at the NHM without further modifications.

 ## Input